Miranda Crace5 minute read

-It’s a thought that many owners of homes with carpeted floors will have at some point: Should I get hardwood floors?
+It’s a thought that many homeowners with carpeted floors will have at some point: Should I get hardwood floors?

 Would hardwood floors make a good addition to your home?
-Let’s consider some pros and cons.
+Let’s consider some pros and cons of hardwood flooring.

 However, if you don’t want to deal with the upkeep that can sometimes come with having wood flooring, you might find that the high cost isn’t worth it or isn’t feasible.

-If you really want wood flooring but are stuck on some of the cons, consider if there are any workarounds that could make it worth it.
+If you really want wood flooring but are stuck on some of the cons, consider whether there are any workarounds that could make it worth it.
 If you’re worried about noise, you could have them installed only in your ground-level rooms and put down area rugs.
-If you don’t have the cash to tear up all your carpet and put down wood throughout your house, only do one or two rooms, or looking into financing options.
+If you don’t have the cash to tear up all your carpet and put down wood throughout your house, you could consider doing only one or two rooms, or looking into financing options.